peterchay88/Polygon-Stock-Market-API/readme.md

 Python \
 Account created with polygon

+Copy the `example.env` file and re-name it to `secrets.env`.
+Populate the API KEY and API_ID from Polygon in the secrets file.
+You will need to create an account with Polygon for the api key and id.

 This framework was intended to be run inside a docker container.
 Make sure you have docker running in the background and run the following command to spin up the image and container